HomeListsChatDirectory

 Find your next typeface, browse what’s trending, and push your favorites up the rankings.

-Typedex is tracking 166 trending typefaces this week, with 7 added in the last 30 days.
-Right now, Berkeley Mono, Tobias, and Saans are leading.
+Typedex is tracking 170 trending typefaces this week, with 11 added in the last 30 days.
+Right now, Tobias, PP Watch, and Neue World are leading.
 Vote to push your favorites up the board.

 Vote and curate your favorites